leo-health/api/README.md

 ## Setting Up
 1. Prerequisites: rvm, git, rails (via rvm), postgres
 2. Clone repository from git
+3. Make sure redis is running, run `redis-server`
-3. Run `rake db:seed` to populate the database with seeds (roles, etc.)
+4. Run `rake db:start`, then `rake db:migrate` and `rake db:seed` to populate the database with seeds (roles, etc.).
-4. Run `rails s` to start the local server
+5. Run `rails s` to start the local server

+## Troubleshooting
+1. If you're getting a `HINT:  Must be superuser to create this extension.` error, you need to change your postgres user priveleges.
+Log into postgres and run these commands: `postgres=# \du #` to list all users, and then `postgres=# ALTER ROLE user CREATEROLE SUPERUSER;``ALTER ROLE #` to assign user the correct priveleges.